Sh1v4nk/Snake-Game-Js/README.md

 # SnakeXenzia

-Welcome to SnakeXenzia!
-Below, you'll find information about the SnakeXenzia game and how to contribute to this project.
+Greetings to SnakeXenzia!
+Below, you'll discover details about the SnakeXenzia game and instructions on how to play.

 ## Table of Contents